Marceloasf/aws-cloud-practitioner/README.md

 Instance Types:

-- General Purpose
+- General Purpose - Balanced specs (CPU, RAM, Storage)
-- Compute Optimized
+- Compute Optimized - More cpu bound
-- Memory Optimized
+- Memory Optimized - More memory bound (RAM)
-- Accelerated Computing
+- Accelerated Computing - More cores for more processing power (used in IA, machine learning, float number calculations)
-- Storage Optimized
+- Storage Optimized - More storage and I/O bound

 Each category has different families and each family has different generations (MAC, T, M, A)